apg/canoe/README.md

 ### Canoes

-Canoes are the processes created via chisels (filters) that are sent down a route (actions).
+Canoes are the processes created via filters (filters) that are sent down a route (actions).

-### Chisels
+### Filters

 When you think of how you monitor log files it's likely that you sling together a huge pipeline of shell commands--something like this